vercel/next.js/docs/basic-features/data-fetching/getStaticProps.md

 The [`getStaticProps` API reference](/docs/api-reference/data-fetching/getStaticProps.md) covers all parameters and props that can be used with `getStaticProps`.

-## Technical details

-### Only runs at build time

-Because `getStaticProps` runs at build time, it does **not** receive data that’s only available during request time, such as query parameters or `HTTP` headers, as it generates static `HTML`.
-When combined with [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md) however, it will run in the background while the stale page is being revalidated, and the fresh page served to the browser.

-### Write server-side code directly

-Note that `getStaticProps` runs only on the server-side.
-It will never be run on the client-side.
-It won’t even be included in the `JS` bundle for the browser.
-That means you can write code such as direct database queries without them being sent to browsers.

-### Write server-side code directly
+## Write server-side code directly

-Note that `getStaticProps` runs only on the server-side.
-It will never be run on the client-side.
+As `getStaticProps` runs only on the server-side, it will never run on the client-side.
 It won’t even be included in the JS bundle for the browser.
 That means you can write code such as direct database queries without them being sent to browsers.

-You should not fetch an **API route** from `getStaticProps` — instead, you can write the server-side code directly in `getStaticProps`.
+This means that instead of fetching an **API route** from `getStaticProps`, you can write the server-side code directly in `getStaticProps`.

 You can use the [next-code-elimination tool](https://next-code-elimination.vercel.app/) to verify what Next.js eliminates from the client-side bundle.

-### Statically Generates both HTML and JSON
+## Statically Generates both HTML and JSON

 When a page with `getStaticProps` is pre-rendered at build time, in addition to the page HTML file, Next.js generates a JSON file holding the result of running `getStaticProps`.